siscusstephen/weblogic_docker_demo/README.md

 # WebLogic Docker Deployment Demo

-This demo illustrates how to deploy applications to WebLogic Docker image and push the completed image to OCIR
+This demo illustrates how to deploy applications to WebLogic Docker image

 ## Pre-Requisite